 Several prominent abolitionists were from Ohio and they played a vital role in the Underground Railroad.
 Beginning in the late 1840s, Levi Coffin, a resident of Cincinnati, helped more than three thousand slaves escape from their masters and gain their freedom in Canada.
 Coffin's work caused his fellow abolitionists to nickname him the "president of the Underground Railroad."
 In Ripley, Presbyterian minister John Rankin served as a conductor and opened his home to African Americans seeking freedom.
 His home stood on a three hundred-foot high hill that overlooked the Ohio River.
-Rankin would signal fugitive slaves in Kentucky with a lantern and let them know when it was safe for them to cross the Ohio River.
-He provided the fugitive slaves with shelter and kept them hidden until it was safe to travel further north.
+Rankin would signal freedom seekers in Kentucky with a lantern and let them know when it was safe for them to cross the Ohio River.
+He provided the freedom seekers with shelter and kept them hidden until it was safe to travel further north.
 John Parker, Rankin's neighbor, brought hundreds of fugitives from slavery across the Ohio River in a boat.
 These men and many other people risked their lives to assist African Americans in their flight to freedom.

 - Blockson, Charles L. The Hippocrene Guide to the Underground Railroad.
 New York, NY: Hippocrene Books, 1994.